 The University of South Africa, and colloquially Unisa, is the largest university system in both South Africa and Africa by enrollment.
 It attracts a third of all higher education students in South Africa.

 - Applications Deadline: September 30, 2018

-- Course Level: Scholarship is available to study Master degree programme.
+- Course Level: award is available to study Master degree programme.

-- Study Subject: Scholarship is awarded in any of the subjects offered by the university.
+- Study Subject: award is awarded in any of the subjects offered by the university.